SreeChandan/datignore/README.md

+(this a fork to modify this extension to work with .datignore)

 # Ignore "G" IT

 This extension is nothing of so complex, it just allow you to exclude file\directory\extension from git (playing with gitignore) via __vscode UI__.